ÄûÃʵ¼º½

 Lectures and seminars

-In the Aalto Ahaa public lecture series, three experts guide listeners to reflect on hope in life, in technology, and in understanding polarization.
+In the Aalto Ahaa public lecture series, three experts guide listeners to reflect on the relationship between humans and technology, and on the possibilities of health technology.

 • Updated: